 Our firm represented a partner in a 50/50 shareholder agreement with a push-pull provision: one partner sets the price of a buyout and the other partner has a time window to buy or sell the partner's interest at the proposed price.
 Our client's partner put up property at a highly inflated price, which would have forced our client to sell his share of the business right as the business was preparing to increase in value.

 Thanks to our help, our client didn't have to sell his share-instead, he was able to file suit and buy out the other partner.
 Now, he owns the business, which is currently flourishing.
 Because we understand the litigation and transaction aspects of business law, we are able to provide our clients with all the options they need to secure their future prosperity.

 Our firm's vigorous and diversified business law practice reaches throughout Texas and across the United States.
 Both locally and nationally, our experienced business law attorneys advise clients with respect to their business's most sophisticated legal needs in all matters related to restructuring.

 This varied experience provides us with the seasoned legal judgment that traditionally characterizes fine legal representation in complex business restructuring matters.
 It is this kind of seasoned judgment clients seek when they retain our firm-it means they will be advised by attorneys who know the law and how it works.

 This judgment enables us to advise our clients intelligently, even when the law is unclear in business restructuring matters.
 Especially as the rights of shareholders in Texas continue to evolve after Ritchie v.
 Rupe, this kind of experienced legal judgment is rare.

-To clarify what this case did to the Texas business landscape:
+To clarify what this case did to the Houston business landscape: